A Q&A guide to arbitration law and practice in the Luxembourg.

 Use of commercial arbitration and recent trends

-Most disputes are decided by state courts, but arbitration has become a popular method of dispute resolution, especially in international relationships.
+Most commercial and corporate disputes are decided by state courts, but arbitration has become a popular method of dispute resolution, especially when an international factor is present.

-To read the full article check the following link: Arbitration procedures and practice in Luxembourg : overview
+To read the full article click on the following link: Arbitration procedures and practice in Luxembourg : overview